primext/fluffy-disco/README.md

 2. The tool currently supports only common image formats such as .jpg, .jpeg, and .png.

 ## Future Enhancements
-1. Add support for additional image formats (e.g., .webp, .gif).
+- Add support for bulk image uploads and resizing.
-2. Provide more advanced resizing options, such as cropping or custom dimensions.
+- Provide additional options for image quality and resolution.
-3. Improve the user interface with modern design elements.
+- Implement a progress bar for large image processing tasks.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project: